leeway64/LWCountdown/README.md

 The easiest way to get LWCountdown is to download the pre-built binary from the [releases]() page.

 Alternatively, you can clone this repository and build the binary on your own machine.
+The binary will be built into the `\out\build\x64-Debug` folder.

 ## Usage

-The following is a brief example on how to use LWCountdown.
+The following is a brief overview on how to use LWCountdown.

 ```C++